 Portable and Automotive Ramps

-Portable ramps are most commonly used to enter and exit a vehicle or to use in the home occasionally.
-These ramps usually fold up like suitcases and can be carried with you, although there are some shorter ramps that are solid surfaces.
-When purchasing a portable ramp, consider the total weight of the ramp to ensure it can be easily and safely carried.
+Portable ramps assist in entering and exiting a vehicle or to use in the home occasionally.
+These ramps usually fold up like suitcases for easy carrying, although there are some shorter ramps that are solid surfaces.
+When purchasing a portable ramp, consider the total weight of the ramp to ensure safety in transport.

 Exterior Access Ramps

 You may need a ramp length beyond what's offered for getting through front and back doors.
 When this is the case, consider a home access ramp with customizable length.
 There are two main types of exterior access ramps: